intellectix/EDCWebsite/docs/docs/overview.md

 ## Integration with your application

 EDC can either be run as a stand alone service, or integrated into your .Net application directly.
-If you run EDC as a stand alone service, you can write your application in any language and use the EDC APIs interact with your data.
+If you run EDC as a stand alone service, you can write your application in any language and use the EDC APIs to interact with your data.

 [Integrating with your .Net Application (native)](#)
 [Integrating with your Non-.Net Application](#)